How Much Does a Wet Room Cost?

 How Many Contractors Are Needed

-The installation of a wet room usually requires a minimum of 2 contractors in order to complete the job effectively.
+The professional installation of a wet room usually requires 2 contractors in order to complete the job effectively.
 For more demanding jobs or larger jobs, you may need more contractors.

 Type and Quality of Furnishings